emendir/PupilCore-CursorControl/ReadMe.md

 ## Installation and Setup
 1. __Create AprilTag clips:__ Follow the guide on [AprilTag Clip Construction](AprilTag-Clips/AprilTagClipConstruction.md) to create your own AprilTag clips for the monitor you want to use this CursorControl plugin on.
-2. __Add the CursorControl plugin to Pupil Capture:__ Install PupilLabs' [Pupil Capture](https://docs.pupil-labs.com/core/#_1-put-on-pupil-core) on your computer if you don't already have it.
-Copy this project's _Code/CursorControl_ folder into the 'plugins' folder of PupilCapture.
+2. __Add the CursorControl and WinkDetector plugins to Pupil Capture:__ Install PupilLabs' [Pupil Capture](https://docs.pupil-labs.com/core/#_1-put-on-pupil-core) on your computer if you don't already have it.
+Copy this project's _Code/CursorControl_ folder and the [WinkDetector plugin](https://github.com/emendir/PupilCore-WinkDetector) into the 'plugins' folder of PupilCapture.
 See [PupilCore's website](https://docs.pupil-labs.com/developer/core/plugin-api/#adding-a-plugin) on locating the plugins folder and details about adding plugins to PupilCore.
 The directory structure of the plugins folder should look something like this:
   ![](PluginsDirectory.png)
 3. Make sure you are in a well-lit room.
 Mount your AprilTag clips from step 1 on your monitor, connect your PupilCore headset to your computer and wear it, then run Pupil Capture.
 Make sure that the World Camera can see your entire monitor and all of the AprilTag-clips (you might need to change the lens you are using for the world camera).
 Run Pupil Capture's pupil-calibration (I recommend the screen marker choreography).
 If you are new to using PupilCore, read [PupilLab's starter guide](https://docs.pupil-labs.com/core/#_1-put-on-pupil-core) first.
 Practise in the Pupil-Calibration process is essential for good accuracy in CursorControl.